MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 **Q:** *Can I continue to use the CLI?*

-**A:** Yes, we are commited to maintain the CLI through September 2018.
+**A:** Yes, we are committed to maintain the CLI through September 2018.
 You are free to continue using the CLI, but all features besides release and viewing metrics will be disabled in Late March 2018.
 Finally, the CodePush CLI will be retired in Mid October 2018.

 **Q:** *Will I need to create a new account for App Center if I already have one?*